Why I Choose to End My Insurance Contracts

 4. Empowering Personal Responsibility

 Choosing to work outside insurance helps you control your health costs.
 Paying directly makes you more aware and confident in your wellness choices.
-I don’t provide primary care or prescribe many medicines, supplements, or tests, so my work doesn’t fit well with medical insurance, and I don’t pad my earnings through selling products.
+I don’t provide primary care or prescribe many medications, supplements, or tests, so my work doesn’t align well with medical insurance, and I don’t pad my earnings by selling products.

 5. Keeping the Magic in the Medicine

 Insurance bureaucracy often drains the joy and creativity out of healthcare, overshadowing what should be a nurturing experience with never-ending, unpaid, and tedious chores.
-By reclaiming control over how I practice, I’m able to keep the entire process grounded in care, truly holistic, and genuinely healing—because helping people on their journey to wellness should never be scripted or robotic.
+By reclaiming control over how I practice, I’m able to keep the entire process grounded in care, truly holistic, and genuinely healing—because helping people should never be scripted or robotic.

 What Does This Mean for You?

 If you use insurance, this change might take some getting used to.
 But I’m here to guide you through it.
-Many clients find paying directly for CranioSacral Therapy and Naturopathic care gives a better, more personal experience.
+If you have out-of-network coverage, you can use the superbills I provide via ChARM or by email to submit your own claims for reimbursement.

 I’ll also continue to offer sliding scale discounts for those who need them and maintain fair prices.